dymajo/waka-guidebooks/regions/nz-wlg/ticketing-zones-fares.md

 To use a paper ticket, hand it to the ticket inspector on-board the train when they come around during your journey.
 While rail replacement buses have Snapper readers, they do not take Snapper - only train tickets or cash is accepted.

+### Cable Car

+In addition to Snapper, tickets for the Cable Car can also be purchased at the booth at the Lambton Quay station, or [online](https://www.wellingtoncablecar.co.nz/English/Tickets).
+Snapper is cheapest for occasional trips, but 10-Trip or 25-Trip tickets are available - see the fares section for further details.

 ### Ferries

 Tickets for ferries can be purchased at the East by West ticket office at Queens Wharf or on-board - credit cards, EFTPOS and cash are accepted.
 Single, return, 10-trip, and monthly passes are available.